mifrugo/sinatra_routers/README.md

 ## Sinatra
 Sinatra is a minimalistic dsl for creating web application in Ruby.
 You can follow the [official readme](http://sinatrarb.com/intro.html "official readme") to get started.
 By default, Sinatra doesn't give the power to mange multiple routers.
-In this tutorial, we'll see how to do it with a few lines of code.
+In this quick tutorial, we'll see how to do it with a few lines of code.

 ## Rack
 You can achieve a multi-router system in Sinatra using the class [Rack::Mount::RouteSet](https://www.rubydoc.info/gems/rack-mount/0.8.3/Rack/Mount/RouteSet "RouteSet") offered by Rack.